carlnordenfelt/lulo-plugin-multiply/README.md

 ## Usage
 ### Properties
-* `leftFactor`: The left factor of the multiplication.
+* `LeftFactor`: The left factor of the multiplication.
 Required
-* `rightFactor`: The right factor of the multiplication.
+* `RightFactor`: The right factor of the multiplication.
 Required

 ### Return Values
 When the logical ID of this resource is provided to the Ref intrinsic function, Ref returns the product of the factors.